RZucconi/backend_origins/README.md

 ### Installation process:

-###  1 - run your postgresql server and create your postgres database
+###  1 - run your postgresql server and create 2 database (one for development, one for test)
 ###  In your current folder:
 ###  2 - npm install
 ###  3 - mkdir env && touch ./env/dev.env && touch ./env/test.env